 The Department estimates 2,500 new applications for FY 14-15 and 1,875 new applications and 625 renewal applications for ensuing years.
-The \$24 fee for criminal history record checks is for new applications and the \$6 annual retention fee is added to the renewal application.
+The fee for criminal history record checks for new applications is \$15 through the Department and \$24 through other agencies, entities and vendors authorized by 943.053(13), F.S.
+The \$6 state annual retention fee is added in addition to the renewal fee.